-Option 1: The add image layer button.
+Option 1: The add image layer button

-- At the top of the layer stack, click the Add image layer button - Select Import folder.
+- Select Import folder.
 Navigate to the folder whose contents you wish to import, then click the Select Folder button. - If there are multiple images in the folder, you will see the Multiple Image dialog: